Collected notes and photos from getting around.

 Vienna Schwechat (VIE)

-My first impression of the airport was nice, as the building looks all right.
-However, the user experience during my first visit (2017) was severly lacking.
+My first impression of the airport was nice, as the building looked all right.
+However, the user experience during my first visit (2017) severely lacked.
 After about ten minutes of standing in a queue for an ID check, my counter closed.
 When I moved to the next one, I wondered why I tend to pick the slowest line — in grocery stores, airports...
 And this got real: the counter into which I moved closed after the next five minutes too.
 I had to stand through yet another queue.
 It finally got me through, but only to reveal another queue, this time to the security.
 Holy cow, it was massive!
 Then, I wanted to chill on one of the benches and charge my phone.
 The waiting area had an abundance of plugs, but I tried eight of them, and none worked.
 However, the airport redeemed itself in 2021, when all was smooth beyond belief.
 There was just one okay-sized queue for security, and the plugs worked.
 Moreover, nobody asked for my ID.
 They saw my boarding pass, and that was enough.
-This was my first trip by a plane where I did not touch the ID once.
+This was my first trip by plane where I did not touch the ID once.
 Not here when departing, not after landing.
 Elating!

 Stories sometimes happen in airports.
 However, in most cases, airports are only the point where the story begins or ends.
 Below are some that took me on memorable journeys: